TheWeaVer/lia/archive/oauth-and-openid.md

 ## Relation between OAuth (OAuth 2.0) and OIDC (OpenID Connect)

-OIDC run on OAuth, which means when the Client request to get authorization grant with the `open_id` scope and Authorization server authenticate with scope with oauth authorization flow.
+OIDC runs on OAuth, which means when the Client request to get authorization grant with the `open_id` scope and Authorization server authenticate with scope with oauth authorization flow.
 Finally, ID Token is issued with access token.